Natalie Portman: 1994–1998: Early work

-1999–2006: Star Wars, education, and transition to adult roles
+1999–2006: Star Wars, education, and transition to mature roles

 Portman began filming the part of Padmé Amidala in the Star Wars prequel trilogy in 1997, which marked her first big-budget production.
 The first film of the series, Episode I – The Phantom Menace was released in 1999, when she was in her senior year of high school.
 Portman was unfamiliar with the franchise when she was cast, and watched the original Star Wars trilogy before filming began.
 She worked closely with the director George Lucas on her character's accent and mannerisms, and watched the films of Lauren Bacall, Audrey Hepburn, and Katharine Hepburn to draw inspiration from their voice and stature.
 Filming in arduous locations in Algeria proved challenging for Portman.
 She did not attend the film's premiere so she could study for her high school finals.
-Critics disliked the film but with earnings of $924 million worldwide it was the second highest-grossing film of all time to that point, and it established Portman as a global star.
+The critical response to the film was mixed, but with earnings of $924 million worldwide it was the second highest-grossing film of all time to that point, and it established Portman as a global star.

 Portman graduated from Syosset High School in 1999.
 Her high school paper, "A Simple Method to Demonstrate the Enzymatic Production of Hydrogen from Sugar", co-authored with scientists Ian Hurley and Jonathan Woodward, was entered in the Intel Science Talent Search.
 Following production on The Phantom Menace, Portman initially turned down a lead role in the coming-of-age film Anywhere but Here (1999) after learning it would involve a sex scene, but the director Wayne Wang and actress Susan Sarandon (who played Portman's mother in the film) demanded a rewrite of the script.
 She was shown a new draft, and decided to accept the part.
 Mary Elizabeth Williams of Salon called Portman's performance "astonishing" and added that "unlike any number of actresses her age, she's neither too maudlin nor too plucky".
 She received a Golden Globe Award for Best Supporting Actress nomination for it.